happel3567/Cursor-Changer-Tool/README.md

 Simply download the exe file named "Cursor Customizer" to use the tool.

 This tool lets you upload a PNG file and it will convert it to a cursor file, this cursor file will be automatically named "cursor.cur" and placed in your C drive.
-Simply press "Use This Image" which will open the Windows Mouse Properties application where you can set the image as your new cursor
+Simply press "Use This Image" which will open the Windows Mouse Properties application where you can set the image as your new cursor.
+To find the image, press browse and it should be at the bottom.

 ![Cursor Changer Preview](https://github.com/happel3567/Cursor-Changer-Tool/blob/main/Images/cursor%20customizer%20working%20image.png)